ilyJoyce/osen-backend/README.md

 - Use `Cargo run` to run the backend directly
 - Use `Cargo build` to build it for usage after (move the binary after or prepare the code accordingly)

 That's it, it just works :)

+### File structure

+The Server reads the index.html from the directory before the one it is in,
+this is also where the index is located for its logic eg. every link originates there:
+`your.adresse.com/index.html` & `your.adresse.com/subsite/sitename.html` etc.

 ## HTTPS